- 0.1 Introduction

 Functional bowel disorders are probably a result of an abnormal brain-gut relationship.

-IBS is the major functional bowel disorder.
-Other disorders will often be variations of IBS, generally with fewer or slightly different symptoms.
+The terms Irritable Bowel Syndrome and Functional Bowel Disease are often used interchangeably, however they are slightly different.
+Irritable Bowel Syndrome is the main type of functional bowel disorder.
+Other disorders (e.g. functional abdominal bloating, functional diarrhoea) will often be variations of IBS, generally with fewer or slightly different symptoms.

 These can be divided in to general and specific.
 General symptoms are present ‘across the board’ i.e. some of these symptoms are present in all types of functional bowel disorders.
 Specific symptoms are confined to one specific type of disorder.